ombulabs/blog/_posts/2020-02-25-our-core-values.markdown

 This does not simply apply to code.
 It also applies to our clients' culture, processes, dependencies, code coverage, documentation, best practices, and anything that will make our client's life easier in the long term.

+We are here to learn from our mistakes.
+The only unforgivable mistake is to not learn from our mistakes.

 # Onwards